optmly/optmly.github.io/pages/2021-06-19-lattice-rearrange.md

 ## Rearrangement on Lattices

-The cycle-following procedure sketched above also applies to solving rearrangement problems on lattices.
+The cycle-following procedure sketched above also applies to solving robotic rearrangement problems on lattices.
 In the most basic setup, **LOR** (**L**abeled **O**ne-dimensional **R**earrangement), the items are stored in a line at integer locations, out of order, and must be sorted, for example: